 Regardless, this isn’t an issue as these curved monitors are built with the above-mentioned points in mind.
 As long as you are sitting in front of the monitor, you won’t encounter any color inconsistency, however, lines will be skewed which can be inconvenient depending on what type of content creation you do.

-If you’re a video editor, on the other hand, an ultra-wide display will be of great help as due to the extra horizontal space, you can have a more comprehensive view of the timeline as well as more space for your preview/effect windows.
+If you’re a video editor, on the other hand, an ultra-wide display will be of great help as due to the extra horizontal space, you can have a more comprehensive view of your timelines.

 At first, you may not even like the way your ultra-wide monitor looks as it can appear too wide for its vertical size, but you will get used to it eventually.
 After that, you will wonder how you ever got around without it.